After Miguel crooned “Remember Me” to Grandma Coco and made the whole world cry in 2017, it was over.

 Fruit

-Day of the Dead coincides with the autumn harvest season, which is why in Mexico citrus is frequently present on ofrendas for Muertos.
+Day of the Dead coincides with the autumn harvest season, which is why, in Mexico, citrus is frequently present on ofrendas for Muertos.
 Others place sugarcane, pineapples, plums, and so on.
 Walnuts and peanuts in their shells are also a common addition.
 There can never be too much fruit.

-Mole or a Favorite Dish
+Mole or Another Favorite Dish

 This is for the hard-core cooks, but traditionally, yes, a nice mole should be offered, a capstone meal for the departed’s visit.
-But really the food can be anything: a dessert, candy, a certain processed treat, or even—why the hell not?—a favorite guilty pleasure for someone no longer among us.
+But really the food can be anything: a dessert, candy, a certain processed treat, or even—why the hell not—a favorite guilty pleasure for someone no longer among us.
 Don’t be coy.
 Won’t you miss those Jack-in-the-Box tacos or the occasional “monster-style” in the afterlife?

 Did we miss anything?